Modifying clips and apply effects#

 For VideoClip

-, you can change the apparence of the clip with image_transform(your_filter)
+, you can change the appearance of the clip with image_transform(your_filter)

 .